How conveyor systems work

 Depending on how big the conveyor system is will change the considerations for the conveyor specifications mentioned above.
 Just using the image below as an example, the throughput, drive locations, speed of different conveyors, and the load capacity will be different to a project where there are only one or two conveyors moving the same item.

-Problems to watch out for in conveyor systems
+Training for conveyor systems

 Importance of training for conveyor systems